Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 Very different places, both cold and apparently very good school systems.

-Power not to the people, you could say in Venezuela, because they're cutting electricity for four hours a day.
+Power not to the people, you could say, in Venezuela, because they're cutting electricity for four hours a day.

 Because that's what happens when the government's in control of the economy and setting prices.

-Bernie Sanders, it's gonna be great.
+Bernie Sanders, it's going to be great.

 Tax the millionaires and the billionaires.